Yasaman621-laval/MAPSPEN/README.md

 # MAPSPEN

-**MAPSPEN** (Multi-Ancestry Posterior Shrinkage Penalization) is a novel statistical method for constructing polygenic risk scores (PRS) using GWAS summary statistics across multiple populations.
+**MAPSPEN** (Multi-Ancestry Posterior Shrinkage Penalization) is a novel statistical method for constructing polygenic risk scores (PRS) using GWAS summary statistics across multiple populations or traits.
 This R package accounts for heterogeneity in genetic architecture by applying adaptive penalization informed by linkage disequilibrium (LD) patterns and cross-population effect distributions.

 > Developed and maintained by [Yasaman Tahernezhad](https://github.com/Yasaman621-laval) as part of her PhD thesis.